Telugu folk literature: Early history

-Functional and entertainment genres
+Functional genres

+Many scholars classified Telugu folk literature in different divisions and sub divisions in an efficient way depending on the material they have considered for the study.
 Telugu folk literature can be classified on the basis of its utility, that is, how it functions.
 It can be divided into functional and nonfunctional or entertainment genres.
 Some of the literary forms are both.
 Caste myths and ritual narratives have specific social functions.
-They are not for entertainment.
-They are intended to carry a specific social function.